Churchmanship

-Churchmanship (also churchpersonship, or tradition in most official contexts) is a way of talking about and labelling different tendencies, parties, or schools of thought within the Church of England and the sister churches of the Anglican Communion.
-The term has been used in Lutheranism in a similar fashion.
+Churchmanship (or tradition, in most official contexts) is a way of talking about and labelling different tendencies, parties, or schools of thought within the Church of England and the sister churches of the Anglican Communion.
+The term has at times been used in Lutheranism in a somewhat similar fashion.

 Anglicanism

-In Anglicanism parties can include, from highest to lowest, Anglo-Papalist, Anglo-Catholic, Prayer Book Catholic, Old High/Center, Broad, Low/Evangelical.
+In Anglicanism, 'parties' of churchmanship include, from highest to lowest: High church/Anglo-Catholic (Anglo-Papalist, Prayer Book/'English' Catholic, Liberal Anglo-Catholic); Central church (also known as 'Old High church'); Broad church/Latitudinarian (mostly associated with Liberal Christianity); and Low church/Evangelical (Conservative, Open, Charismatic).

 The term is derived from the older noun churchman, which originally meant an ecclesiastic or clergyman but, some while before 1677, it was extended to people who were strong supporters of the Church of England and, by the nineteenth century, was used to distinguish between Anglicans and Dissenters.
 The word "churchmanship" itself was first used in 1680 to refer to the attitude of these supporters but later acquired its modern meaning.
 While many Anglicans are content to label their own churchmanship, not all Anglicans would feel happy to be described as anything but "Anglican".
 Today, in official contexts, the term "tradition" is sometimes preferred.

+The Church of England was never monolithic in its views and had different factions or traditions within it throughout its history.
+Immediately after the Second Act of Supremacy and for length of the reigns of Elisabeth I and James I, the parties within the church were the (Elizabethan) Conformists and the Puritans, both of which were Calvinist.
+With the accession of Charles I, the spread of Arminianism and the naming of William Laud as Archbishop of Canterbury, Calvinism declined within the conformist camp and the church's factions gradually became Laudianism and Puritanism.
+After the Great Ejection, most puritans became Nonconformists and were no longer part of the established church.
+It is also during the middle of the seventeenth century that Latitudinarians appear.
+In the eighteenth century, the Evangelical Revival gave rise to the Evangelical faction, and in the nineteenth century, the Oxford Movement resulted in the Anglo-Catholic tradition.